analyzethis1/ML-Project-1/LSTM/readme.md

 ## Contact

-For any questions or inquiries, please contact: your.email@example.com
+For any questions or inquiries, please feel free to contact me!